 Here, David Attard from CollectiveRay discusses the differences between Divi and Elementor.

 The author clearly has been developing sites in WordPress for a long time, and has a lot of experience using both themes.
-They start off with a little bit of history about WordPress page builders, talking about Upfront from Wpmudev and how that came
+They start off with a little bit of history about WordPress page builders, talking about Upfront from Wpmudev and how that came and went.

 And then onto Elementor and Divi, and after a brief introduction: